bugraoral/CMPE561-NLP-Homeworks/README.md

 #How To Run
 This project was built using Python 3.5.

-Use the following command to run with default configurations
+Use the following command to run with default configurations.
+It's important to be in the same directory with the script when it's executed.
 ```
+$cd hw1
 $python3.5 hw1.py
 ```